dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

    will still be running, in the state how you left it.
  - You can also send your computer to sleep while the DSP stack is running.
 For this, you don't even need to pause Docker.
- - This command provides you with the latest released & deployed version of API and APP.
+ - This command provides you with the latest released & deployed version of DSP-API and DSP-APP.
 If you want to run a development version, you need to have the software dependencies installed, clone the repos of DSP-API and DSP-APP, and execute `make` commands therein.
  - This command was developed for DaSCH-internal use only.
 We don't offer support or troubleshooting for it.